chipperdrew/talkEdu/README.rst

 #) DONE - Allow for comments on POST pages (using Disqus?
 NO DISQUS IS EVIL)
 #) DONE - Hide nested comments.
 Display if id in array path and length=??.
 #) DONE - Add comment voting logic
+#) DONE - Refactor logic to prevent excess filtering of votes by user type
+#) NO - Save canvas chart and redraw when needed --- Canvas is actually pretty efficient (~2ms per post)